Orlando Arcia Player Props: Braves vs. Reds

 Reds Pitching Rankings

-- The Reds' 4.62 team ERA ranks 18th among all league pitching staffs.
+- The Reds have a 4.55 team ERA that ranks 16th among all MLB pitching staffs.

-- Reds pitchers combine to give up the third-fewest home runs in baseball (six total, 0.8 per game).
+- The Reds surrender the sixth-fewest home runs in baseball (seven total, 0.8 per game).

-- Ashcraft (1-0) gets the start for the Reds, his second of the season.
+- The Reds will look to Cessa (0-0) in his second start of the season.

-- The right-hander last appeared in relief on Sunday, when he tossed 2/3 innings against the Philadelphia Phillies while giving up hits.
+- His most recent appearance was in relief on Monday when the righty tossed 2/3 innings against the Atlanta Braves while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.